William-eng/demo-repo/Challenge1/Doumentation.md

 Open the nginx.conf file and make sure the domain names match your configured domain names.
 Then, add the SSL paths for each domain in their respective SSL server blocks.

+Generating SSL certificate

+*.key for the private key and *.crt for public
+-

 **Nginx.conf**